-19.3 Daily Schedule of Activities
+18.3 Daily Schedule of Activities

 The activities for the day will vary, based on the needs of the individual child and the importance of providing a variety of activities and quiet times in a child's day.
 A complete daily schedule of activities for each group is posted on the parent board.
-Generally, you and your child can expect the day to include snack time, recess, homework time, small group activities, large group activities, and club time.
+Generally, you and your child can expect the day to include snack time, recess, lunch, small group activities, large group activities, and outside time.
 Teachers balance the schedule to include both indoor and outdoor experiences.

-19.4 Birthday and Holiday Celebrations
+18.4 Birthday and Holiday Celebrations